VoltacceptYT/UltreonDevicesWallpapers/README.md

 # UltreonDevicesWallpapers
-A Collection of Wallpapers for the Ultreon Devices Mod
+UltreonDevicesWallpapers is a set of 800x600 pixelated Windows wallpapers designed for use with the [**Ultreon Devices Mod**](https://modrinth.com/mod/devices-mod).